roseengineering/gr-osmosdr-udp-support/README.md

 the other hand the UDP sink is used to send a IQ stream to a UDP socket.

-Both UDP sink and source have the following parameters.
+Both UDP sink and source blocks use the following parameters.

     host="<hostname of UDP socket>"